-Escherichia coli (or E. coli for short) is a common bacterium that lives in human and animal intestines, where it is present in large numbers.
+Escherichia coli (E. coli) is a common bacterium that can be found in human and animal digestive systems where it is present in large numbers.
 There are hundreds of E. coli strains and most are relatively harmless, causing illnesses such as traveler’s diarrhea only when consumed in exceedingly high numbers.
-A notorious exception is E. coli strain 0157:H7, an emerging pathogen that produces a powerful toxin and can cause severe illness (bloody diarrhea, kidney damage, and occasionally death).
+A notorious exception is E. coli strain 0157:H7, a pathogen that produces a powerful toxin and can cause severe illness (bloody diarrhea, kidney damage, and occasionally death).
 E. coli O157:H7 was first recognized as a cause of illness during an outbreak in 1982 traced to contaminated hamburgers.
-Since seen, incidents were also reported were people became sick after drinking or swimming in water contaminated by E. coli 0157:H7.
+Since then, people have become sick after eating contaminated salad greens, drinking contaminated water, or swimming in water contaminated with E. coli 0157:H7.

-For the latest in published research in this area, see Bushon et al - Comparison of immunomagnetic separation/adenosine triphosphate rapid method to traditional culture-based method for E. coli and enterrococci enumeration in wastewater, Water Research (2009), 43, 4940-4946.
+Rebecca N. Bushon et al., Comparison of immunomagnetic separation/adenosine triphosphate rapid method to traditional culture-based method for E. coli and enterococci enumeration in wastewater, Water Research (2009), 43, 4940-4946.

 The Detection Set contains 1 x 1 ml Luciferin-Luciferase concentrate and 2 x 1 ml Luciferin-Luciferase Diluent.

 The Lysis Set contains 3 x 1.5 ml Somatic Cell Lysis Reagent and 1 x 1 ml Bacterial Lysis Reagent.